Blasts in Crimea underscore Russian forces' vulnerability

 In the south, Russian warplanes fired cruise missiles at the Odesa region overnight, wounding four people, according to regional administration spokesman Oleh Bratchuk.
 In Mykolaiv, also in the south, two Russian missiles damaged a university building but injured no one.

-Russian forces also shelled Kharkiv and the surrounding region in the northeast overnight, damaging residential buildings and civilian infrastructure but inflicting no casualties, authorities said.
+Russian forces also shelled Kharkiv and the surrounding region in the northeast, killing at least six people, wounding at least 16 and damaging residential buildings and civilian infrastructure, authorities said.

 Meanwhile, U.N.
 Secretary-General Antonio Guterres arrived in the western Ukrainian city of Lviv for a meeting Thursday with Zelenskyy and Turkish President Recep Tayyip Erdogan.

-The last time the U.N. chief came to Ukraine, in April, Russia launched a missile strike on Kyiv as he was visiting the capital.
+The last time the U.N. chief came to Ukraine, in April, Russia launched a missile strike on Kyiv.

 Follow the AP’s coverage of the war at https://apnews.com/hub/russia-ukraine